-The Awardee must perform the activities supported by this Cooperative Agreement in compliance with the statutes, regulations and administrative authorities cited or referred to these Terms and Conditions, in conformance with its approved Application (including the approved budget), and consistent with any approvals or directions provided by the Corporation in the course of carrying out the Cooperative Agreement.
-The Awardee is legally accountable to the Corporation for the use of award funds and is bound by the provisions of the award.
-The Awardee is responsible for ensuring that sub-grantees or other organizations carrying out activities under this award comply with these Terms and Conditions, including regulations and OMB circulars incorporated by reference.
+The Awardee must perform the activities supported by this Cooperative Agreement in compliance with the statutes, regulations and administrative authorities cited or referred to in these Terms and Conditions, in conformance with its approved Application (including the approved budget), and consistent with any approvals or directions provided by CNCS in the course of carrying out the Cooperative Agreement.
+The Awardee is legally accountable to CNCS for the use of award funds and is bound by the provisions of the award.
+The Awardee is responsible for ensuring that subgrantees or other organizations carrying out activities under this award comply with these Terms and Conditions, including regulations and OMB circulars incorporated by reference.

-2. Sub-grants
+2. Subgrants

 - a.
-Within 15 business days of receipt of this Cooperative Agreement, the Awardee shall provide to the Corporation a detailed plan for carrying out its competitive sub-grant selection process.
+The Awardee shall provide to CNCS a detailed plan for carrying out its competitive subgrant selection process within the timeline prescribed bythe SIF Director.
 That detailed plan must: - i.
 Fully comply with the requirements specified in section 198K((j)(3) of the NCSA (42 U.S.C.
-12653k(j)(3)) and in the definition of "Competitive sub-grant selection process" in these Terms and Conditions; - ii.
-Result in awards to subgrantees to serve low-income communities (as defined in these Terms and Conditions) either: - (a) In the case of an Awardee that applied as a geographic-based SIF, within the specific local geographic area and addressing the specific measurable outcomes in the specific issue area(s) identified in the Awardee's Application; or - (b) In the case of an Awardee that applied as an issue-based SIF-
+12653k(j)(3)) and in the definition of "Competitive subgrant selection process" in these Terms and Conditions; - ii.
+Result in awards to subgrantees to serve low-income communities (as defined in these Terms and Conditions) either: - (a) In the case of an Awardee that applied as a geographic-based SIF, within the specific local geographic area and addressing the specific measurable outcomes in the specific issue area(s) identified in the Awardee's Application;